 Each state determines its passing score for professional licensure and teacher credentialing.
 Most states adopt the same score as required for ASHA certification, but in some states the Praxis examination score for licensure or teacher credentialing may be higher or lower than the ASHA passing score.
 The passing score adopted by a state is based on a review of ASHA's standard-setting study and/or an independent standard-setting study commissioned by the state or state agency.

-Standard V-B: Summative Assessment of the 2005 Speech-Language Pathology Certification Standards states: The applicant must pass the national examination adopted by ASHA for purposes of certification in speech-language pathology.
+Standard VI: Assessment of the 2020 Speech-Language Pathology Certification Standards states: The applicant must have passed the national examination adopted by ASHA for purposes of certification in speech-language pathology.

 Results of the Praxis Examination in Speech-Language Pathology submitted for initial certification must come directly to ASHA from ETS and must have been obtained no more than 5 years prior to the submission of the certification application.
 Scores older than 5 years will not be accepted for certification.
 Applicants who fail the examination may retake it; however, if the exam is not successfully passed within the 2-year application period, the applicant's certification file will be closed.
 If the exam is passed at a later date, the individual will have to reapply for certification under the standards in effect at that time.